-- A. An individual related within the second degree by affinity (marriage) or within the third degree by consanguinity (blood) to the Mayor, a Council member, or the City Manager, shall not be appointed to serve or be employed to any offices, position, or service of the City. - B. An individual related within second degree of affinity (marriage) or third degree of consanguinity (blood) shall not be hired into any position directly supervised by someone to whom the individual is related. - C. An individual related within the second degree by affinity (marriage) or third degree by consanguinity (blood) to a Department Director shall not be hired into a position within that department.
+- A. An individual related within the second degree by affinity (marriage) or within the third degree by consanguinity (blood) to the Mayor, a Council member, or the City Manager, shall not be appointed to serve or be employed to any offices, position, or service of the City (this section does not apply to the appointment of advisory board members or volunteers, as per state law). - B. An individual related within second degree of affinity (marriage) or third degree of consanguinity (blood) shall not be hired into any position directly supervised by someone to whom the individual is related. - C. An individual related within the second degree by affinity (marriage) or third degree by consanguinity (blood) to a Department Director shall not be hired into a position within that department.